alexyorke/alexyorke.github.io/_drafts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 See the linked repository ([`alexyorke/ReaderMonad`](https://github.com/alexyorke/ReaderMonad)) for more testing examples; code is omitted here for brevity.

 ## Optional: Capability Interfaces
 If `PricingEnv` starts to feel too large, you can split it into capability interfaces.
-In practice, you’ll usually still want a single shared `TEnv` (or adapter helpers) so your Readers compose cleanly.
+In practice, you'll usually still want a single shared `TEnv` (or adapter helpers) so your Readers compose cleanly.

 ## When not to use Reader